How to Use Shift Bidding at Your Facility: FAQ

 - Remain flexible to feedback: Maintain an open feedback loop so that any complaints can be addressed in a timely manner.
 This will ensure the process is helping improve staff morale and engagement, rather than causing dissatisfaction.

-What are the pros and cons of shift bidding?
+What are the pros and cons of giving staff the ability to bid for shifts?

-As with any type of scheduling method, shift bids can offer both benefits and challenges.
+As with any type of scheduling method, shift auctions can offer both benefits and challenges.
 The table below outlines some of the more specific pros and cons of utilizing this process.

 Promotes transparency around the criteria used to assign shifts Ensures that assigned shifts align with staff preferences, availability, and qualifications Provides an incentive for staff to expand their skill set and gain seniority in their roles |

-Process of reviewing bids may cause more administrative burden for schedulers
+If done manually, the process of reviewing bids may cause an increased administrative burden for schedulers

 May require initial trial and error to implement a bidding system that staff find fair May lead to favoritism and decreased morale if not managed properly Can cause conflicts if staff are consistently losing out on their preferred shifts to others |